Film capacitor: Internal structure to increase surge ratings

 Another technique to increase the surge current rating for film capacitors is a double-sided metallization.
 This can double the peak current rating.
 This design also halves the total self-inductance of the capacitor, because in effect, two inductors are connected in parallel, which allows less-unimpeded passage of faster pulses (higher so-called "dV/dt" rating).

 The double-sided metallized film is electrostatically field-free because the electrodes have the same voltage potential on both sides of the film, and therefore does not contribute to the total capacitance of the capacitor.
 This film can therefore be made of a different and less expensive material.
 For example, a polypropylene film capacitor with double-sided metallization on a polyester film carrier makes the capacitor not only cheaper but also smaller, because the thinner polyester foil improves the volumetric efficiency of the capacitor.
 Film capacitors with a double-sided metallized film effectively have thicker electrodes for higher surge current handling, but still do retain their self-healing properties, in contrast to the film/foil capacitors.

-The highest surge-current rated film capacitors are film/foil capacitors with a metal foil construction.
-These capacitors use thin metal foils, usually aluminum, as the electrodes overlying the polymer film.
-The advantage of this construction is the easy and robust connection of the metal foil electrodes.
-In this design, the contact resistance in the area of the schoopage is the lowest.

-However, metal foil capacitors do not have self-healing properties.
-A breakdown in the dielectric film of a film/foil capacitor leads to an irreversible short circuit.
-To avoid breakdowns caused by weak spots in the dielectric, the insulating film chosen is always thicker than theoretically required by the specific breakdown voltage of the material.
-Films of less than 4 μm generally are not used for film/foil capacitors because of their excessively high numbers of point defects.
-Also. the metallic foils only can be produced down to about 25 μm in thickness.
-These tradeoffs make the film/foil capacitor the most robust but also the most expensive method for increasing surge current handling.